-What Does It Mean to be USDA Certified?
+What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 Being USDA certified organic isn’t for every grower, food processor or commercial kitchen.
 That said, it’s becoming more and more expected by the people who buy products from these organizations, so it might be something to look into.